 Qualifying as an actuary is a passport to a wide variety of careers in insurance companies, investments, pensions, health care and banking – not just in the UK, but throughout the world.
 Kent is one of a very few universities in the UK to teach the subject.

 Industrial placements may be undertaken in the UK or overseas.
 The University does not guarantee every student will find a placement.
 Those who do not secure a placement will be transferred to the MSc programme without a placement.

 Our International Master’s programme is fully accredited by the Institute and Faculty of Actuaries.
-It is equivalent to a Graduate Diploma (which covers the subjects taught within the Postgraduate Diploma in Actuarial Science), followed by the MSc in Applied Actuarial Science.
+It is equivalent to the MSc in Actuarial Science followed by the one-year MSc in Applied Actuarial Science.

-This programme is for international students with a good first degree who would like to gain exemptions from subjects in the Core Technical, Core Applications and Specialist Technical Stages of the Institute and Faculty of Actuaries’ examinations.
+This programme is for international students with a good first degree who would like to gain exemptions from subjects in the Core Principle, Core Practices and Specialist Principle Stages of the Institute and Faculty of Actuaries’ examinations.

 The School has a strong reputation for world-class research and a well-established system of support and training, with a high level of contact between staff and research students.
 Postgraduate students develop analytical, communication and research skills.

 In 2010, the Centre for Actuarial Science, Risk and Investment (CASRI) was set up within SMSAS to reflect the widening scope of the teaching and research of the staff.
 Areas of research interest include economic capital and risk management for financial services firms, mortality and longevity modelling, longevity indices and markets.
 Other research topics include genetics and insurance, insurance economics, pensions and corporate reporting.

 The Centre includes 13 professionally qualified actuaries with many years’ practical experience in insurance and pensions, and who maintain excellent links with the actuarial profession.